ChrisLoui/Loui_thesis/README.md

 ## Features

 - **Live-Action Speech Recognition:** Powered by Vosk, our system listens to your every word.
-- **T5-Powered Translation:** Our fine-tuned T5 model transforms your spoken English into crisp, clear FSL gloss.
+- **T5-Powered Translation:** This fine-tuned T5 model transforms your spoken English into crisp, clear FSL gloss.
 - **Visual Sign Language Display:** Watch pre-recorded sign frames light up as your message is translated.
 - **Continuous Input & Smooth Playback:** Chat away—our queued translation system keeps up with your pace.
 - **FSL Grammar Savvy:** Adheres to FSL rules for that authentic feel.